-Mediaplanet went out and about in Muskoka to find out where to have fun when the sun goes down.
-Here we profile five of the best places to visit during your summer trip up north.
+We went out and about in Muskoka to find out where to have fun when the sun goes down.
+Here are our top five spots to visit during your summer trip up north!

 If you love to sing, dance, and be entertained, you’ve got to make Decades a top priority this summer.
 Get involved with the fun as an dynamic cast of supremely talented singers, musicians and dancers perform the greatest hits from the 50s right up to today’s chart toppers.

 The jaw-droppingly energetic opening time-travel medleys set the benchmark for what’s to come as Etta James meets Flo-Rida, 60s duo Mickey & Slyvia fast forward to Pitbull, and Michael Jackson blends with Rihanna.
 Decades of music intertwine to keep you dancing in your seat from the first beat until the last.

 Decades now performs in the new Waterhouse Show Room in the resort’s main Pavilion, under the same roof as lounges, restaurants and main building accommodation.
 Fully kitted out with new customized lighting, a top quality sound system and a larger stage, this year’s show at the Deerhurst Resort is better than ever.

 Shows perform at 8pm and tickets are $37.95 per adult, half-price for 17 & under, and children aged four and under go free.
 Book up soon, you’ll be kicking yourself if you don’t include this musical extravaganza in your summer plans

 Known simply as The Kee, this concert venue and bar sits proudly out over the water of Lake Muskoka.